 Light Work - Exerting up to 20 pounds: Frequently, Medium Work - Exerting 20-50 pounds: Occasionally, Kneeling: Occasionally, Climbing (Stairs, Ladders, etc.): Occasionally, Lifting 10-25 lbs: Frequently, Carrying 10-25 lbs: Frequently, Pushing/pulling 10-25 lbs: Frequently, Sitting for long periods of time: Daily, Standing for long periods of time: Frequently, Speaking; Essential, Hearing: Essential, Walking - Short Distances: Daily, Walking - Long Distances; Frequently, Vision: Ability to distinguish similar colors, depth perception, close vision: Essential

 Activities occur inside or outside in approximately equal amounts, Sufficient noise to cause applicant to shout in order to be heard, Conditions that affect the respiratory system or the skin, such as fumes, odors, dusts, mists, gases or poor ventilation

 Background Check Statement

-This position is subject to a pre-employment criminal background check.
-A criminal conviction or arrest pending adjudication alone shall not disqualify an applicant in the absence of a relationship to the requirements of the position.
-Background check information will be used in a confidential, non-discriminatory manner consistent with state and federal law.
+This position is subject to a pre-employment criminal background, sex offender registry and a driving record check.
+A criminal conviction or arrest pending adjudication and/or adverse information alone shall not disqualify an applicant in the absence of a relationship to the requirements of the position.
+Background check information will be used in a confidential, non-discriminatory manner consistent with state and federal law

 UALR EEO Statement